rentes/docker-openldap/README.md

 ## Server

 - OpenLDAP is based on docker image from [osixia/openldap:latest](https://hub.docker.com/r/osixia/openldap/).
-- phpLDAPadmin is bases on docker image from [osixia/phpldapadmin:latest](https://hub.docker.com/r/osixia/phpldapadmin/).
+- phpLDAPadmin is based on docker image from [osixia/phpldapadmin:latest](https://hub.docker.com/r/osixia/phpldapadmin/).

 Usage: ```server.sh start | stop | restart```

 The start option runs the OpenLDAP + phpLDAPadmin docker containers.
-The stop options stops the containers and removes them.
+The stop option stops the containers and removes them.

 After starting the server container, you can access your favorite web browser and hit the URL `https://localhost` for using the phpLDAPadmin web interface: